 You can book appointments and order prescriptions on-line

-We have opened a new on-line service which lets you look at and book any of our available appointments.
+We have an on-line service which lets you look at and book any of our available appointments.

 This service also lets you quickly and easily order repeat prescriptions and is open 24 hours a day, 7 days a week.

 Using this service lets you book appointments when and where best for you - and also frees up our telephones for calls where some information or advice is needed.

 The cost of calling us

 We have an 0345 number which should keep costs to local call rate (you can check this with your mobile phone provider).
 We need this type of number as it lets emergency calls (such as collapses and chest pains) go to the front of any phone queue.